 I graduated magna cum laude from Boston University with concentrations in Political Science and Philosophy and earned my law degree from the University of Wisconsin in Madison, where I served as Editor of the International Law Journal.
-I was born in New York City, spent my teens outside Philadelphia, and live in Los Angeles, and have whole-heartedly high hopes for humanity, despite my voracious news consumption.
+I was born in New York City, spent my teens outside Philadelphia, and live in Los Angeles with my wife and brand-new baby daughter, who is an actual dreamboat.

 Whatever it is that brought you over, thanks for coming by.
 Feel free to drop me a line, anytime.